On this page

-- We provide and store API keys and let you generate new ones.
-We’re responsible for how we store your keys on our end and for properly encrypting the virtual ones.
-However, you’re responsible for how you store and use your keys on your end.
+- Algolia provides and stores API keys and lets you generate new ones.
+Algolia is responsible for storing your keys securely and for properly encrypting the virtual ones.
+You’re responsible for how you store and use your keys on your end.

-- We offer and maintain open-source API clients and UI libraries that we strongly recommend you to use.
-We’re responsible for following best practices, fixing security issues, and letting you know about potential vulnerabilities.
-However, you’re responsible for upgrading to the latest versions of our libraries, making sure that the environment in which you run them is secure as well, and that it supports the features we implement (e.g., HTTPS).
+Algolia offers and maintains open source API clients and UI libraries that we strongly recommend you to use.
+Algolia is responsible for following best practices, fixing security issues, and letting you know about potential vulnerabilities.
+You’re responsible for upgrading to the latest versions of clients and libraries.
+You should also make sure that the environment in which you run them is secure, and that it supports the features Algolia implements**, for example, by using HTTPS.

-- We train Algolia employees and raise awareness around security internally, but you’re responsible for training your teams.
+- Algolia trains employees and raises awareness around security internally, but you’re responsible for training your teams.

-These are what solely depends on your use case and application requirements, and therefore, is your full responsibility.
+These are what solely depends on your use case and application requirements.
+Therefore they’re your full responsibility.
 For example, you’re responsible for how you name your indices, for what data you index into Algolia and for how you control access to this data, or for which team members you invite to your application and with what access level.